OrianaVenture/VentureValheim/Progression/README.md

 ### Trader Configuration Options

-There are more key options specifically for the Haldor trader under their own section.
+There are more key options specifically for Haldor under it's own section called "Trader".
+Similarly there is a section for Hildir.
 All vanilla items have their own configuration option if you wish to override the required key to unlock them.
 If these configurations are left blank it will use the game defaults.
-If you wish to remove only some key requirements you can achieve this by setting the item keys to your own custom key like "Trader" and then "enforce" this key in the appropriate configuration mentioned above so all players can access it.
+If you wish to remove only some item key requirements you can achieve this by setting the item keys to your own custom key like "Trader" and then "enforce" this key in the appropriate configuration mentioned above so all players can access it.
 Similarly, you can lock items by specifying a custom key that is then never added to the game (or only given to certain players when using private keys).

 * UnlockAllHaldorItems: If true bypasses the key check for Haldor's items and unlocks everything
+* UnlockAllHildirItems: If true bypasses the key check for Hildir's items and unlocks everything

 ### Skill Manager